 apple cider, and good, old-fashioned family fun!

-A visitor writes: "I go every week and it
+Comments from a visitor on July 02, 2016: "I go every week and it

 has been a great season.
 They are nice people with a beautiful farm and

 orchard.
 I'm having butternut squash and sliced tomatoes from Apple Annies

 tonight.
 They also have a great selection of canned goodies! upick included